Image Source: Netflix

 If you've seen, oh, I don't know, any superhero movie or TV show before, then you know that the hero's origin story is almost always a tragic one.
 Jessica Jones, the titular hero of Netflix's critically acclaimed Marvel drama, is no different.

-While season one of Jessica Jones works to establish the cynical P.I. and reluctant superhero's gritty life in New York's Hell's Kitchen, it looks like season two will dive into her own heartbreaking upbringing.
+While season one of Jessica Jones works to establish the cynical P.I. and reluctant superhero's gritty life in New York's Hell's Kitchen, season two dives into her own heartbreaking upbringing.
 The first trailer for season two, which was released a month ahead of the season's March 8 debut, features a few glimpses of how Jessica (Krysten Ritter) lost her family as a teenager and subsequently gained her superhuman strength.
 Neither experience was a cakewalk, of that you can be certain.

 It will be interesting to see how the new episodes keep Jessica's story moving forward — she's getting a new love interest, still recovering from Kilgrave's (David Tennant) reign of terror, and tracking down a vicious murderer — while also surfacing important elements from her past.
 We can't be sure of how Netflix's adaptation of her story will play out in the upcoming season quite yet, but for now we can fill you in on what young Jessica goes through in both the comics and in season one, just in case you need a refresher.